Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 Flying training began at Goodwood in 1940 when pilots were taught operational flying techniques in Hurricanes and Spitfires.

-The Annual Vehicle Display takes centre stage in front of Goodwood House, open to GRRC members and their families and friends.
+The Annual Vehicle Display takes centre stage in front of Goodwood House, open to GRRC members, and their families and friends.

-The Annual Vehicle Display takes centre stage in front of Goodwood House, open to GRRC members and their families and friends.
+The Annual Vehicle Display takes centre stage in front of Goodwood House, open to GRRC members, and their families and friends.

 Join the Club at Goodwood House for our popular Open Day, featuring three vehicle displays.
 There will be a wide range of fun activities for children and families, including fairground rides, games and face painting.
 Members wearing their GRRC lapel badge can also enter the House free of charge and look around the state apartments*.

 The event centres around a spectacular display of our members' vehicles in front of Goodwood House.
-We'll be asking you to vote for your favourite vehicle and the winner will be announced at 3pm on the day.
+We'll be asking you to vote for your favourite vehicle and the winner will be announced at 1500hrs on the day.

-Goodwood House will be open during the event, providing an opportunity to view the magnificent state apartments.
-You should note that, for conservation reasons, tickets are limited and admission will be in timed sessions.
-Please collect your tickets, which will be available on a first-come-first-served basis, from the Portico of Goodwood House (from 1200hrs).
 The first viewing will start at 1230hrs, with subsequent viewings at 30-minute intervals until 1530hrs.
-All members wearing their 2025 lapel badge will be admitted to the House free of charge with a valid ticket.
-All other guests will be admitted at the 2025 House rate: This year’s House rate is to be confirmed, do look out for further information on the website which will be released closer to the time.
-Please note, any members not wearing their 2025 badge will be liable to pay the 2025 House rate.
+All members wearing their 2026 lapel badge will be admitted to the House free of charge with a valid ticket.
+All other guests will be admitted at the 2026 House rate: This year’s House rate is to be confirmed, do look out for further information on the website which will be released closer to the time.

 Yes, this is a GRRC members’ event.

-New for 2025, in order to ensure that we cater for the number of people attending, Members must book tickets in advance, for themselves and their guests, and should wear their current GRRC membership badge and display a current GRRC windscreen sticker to gain access.
+In order to ensure that we cater for the number of people attending, Members must book tickets in advance, for themselves and their guests, and should wear their current GRRC membership badge and display a current GRRC windscreen sticker to gain access.

 This event is not open to the GRRC Fellowship, although they may of course attend as guests of a GRRC member.